rffrasca/PDFKeeper/README.md

 PDFKeeper is free, open source software that provides a storage and management solution for PDF documents.

 ![Logo](https://github.com/rffrasca/PDFKeeper/blob/master/docs/Screenshot-7.0.0.png)
-Screenshot of main window in version 7.0.0 and later.
+Screenshot of main window in version 7.x.x.

 ### Features
 * Store and manage PDF documents in a local or compatible, client-server relational database where they’re indexed to provide full-text search functionality.